jtebert/document-everything/docs/projects/keyboard.md

 **Modifier keys (`(` = `Shift+9`):** While TMK made this a pain, QMK makes it easy ([as described here](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_advanced_keycodes.md#modifier-keys)).
 Where I would but a keycode like `KC_9`, I instead use `LSFT(KC_9)` or `S(KC_9)` to get a left parenthesis (`Shift + 9`).

 **Emoji (full unicode mapping)**: QMK has a whole [section of documentation for Unicode input](https://beta.docs.qmk.fm/features/feature_unicode).
-If I only wanted "simple" unicode characters (anything with a 3-4 digit code, which cover non-emoji stuff), there's a simpler way to do this.
+If I only spthe characters `00bd ` instead.-4 digit code, which cover non-emoji stuff), there's a simpler way to do this.
 But since I want Emoji (5-digit unicode characters), I have to encode all of my Unicode using the more complicated method.

 - First, in the project's `rules.mk`, you add the following: `UNICODEMAP_ENABLE = yes`
 - In the `keymap.c` file, you then need to create names for every unicode character you want to use (before you define your keymaps):